rancherfederal/carbide-docs/docs/classified-provisioning-docs/introduction.md

 | Automated Cluster Encryption Key Rotation | | &#x2713; |
 | Ability to Snapshot, Backup, & Restore | | &#x2713; |
 | Configuring PSS/PSA/PSP | | &#x2713; |

-Classified Provisioning provides the ability to natively provision clusters through Rancher onto the same AWS account that Rancher is running in through the use of IAM roles attached to the instances running Rancher.
-This greatly simplifies Day 2 Operations and enables a seamless experience in any environment.